f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

 DNS Utils
 ---------

 For this next Troubleshooting exercise you'll deploy a special *dnsutils* container image.
-This container has *dnsutils* installed and will allow to view how services are registered in CoreDNS.
+This container has *dnsutils* installed and will allow you to view how services are registered in CoreDNS.

 .. code-block:: bash